1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Head Start and/or Early Head Start Services is sponsored by Administration for Children and Families (ACF), Office of Head Start (OHS).
-The Administration for Children and Families, Office of Head Start (OHS) solicits applications from public or private non-profit organizations, including community-based and faith-based organizations, or for-profit organizations that wish to compete for funds to provide Head Sta…
+This funding opportunity solicits applications from public or private non-profit organizations, including community-based and faith-based organizations, or for-profit organizations that wish to compete for funds to provide Head Start and/or Early Head Start services to eligible children and families residing in specific service areas.

 Get alerted about grants like this

-Save a search for “Administration for Children and Families (ACF), Office of Head Start (OHS)” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “Administration for Children and Families (ACF), Office of Head Start (OHS)” or related funders appear.
+Free, weekly, unsubscribe anytime.

 # Grants | The Administration for Children and Families A **. gov** website belongs to an official government organization in the United States.